josephxbrick/documentorganizer/README.md

 ## The TOC lists pages in the wrong order

 Make sure the tops of each row of artboards are aligned perfectly and arranged left-to right, whether your artboards are arranged in a single horizontal row, or if each section's artboards are arranged in their own row.

+---

+# To-do

+## Figure out how auto-numbering of callouts should work when there is no section numbering.